itu-itis23-yemenli22/ecommerce-pipeline-YZV322E/README.md

 2. `etl-transform` joins and enriches data into the `staging` schema
 3. `etl-sync` performs incremental sync from `staging` → Elasticsearch
 4. Apache Airflow orchestrates and schedules the entire pipeline
-5. Kibana visualizes the indexed data through 4 dashboards
+5. Kibana visualizes the indexed data through 3 interactive dashboards

 ---